 If we are to tackle these issues, we must respect America’s classically liberal foundation of private enterprise, and property while balancing these rights with a just regulatory, and social welfare framework.
 I’d argue the youthful brand of populist socialism advocated by some on the American left is ill suited to America’s Constitutional framework, and traditions.
 The policies of FDR, Truman, and LBJ offer us examples of how to proceed.

 Here are some of my proposals that will fit within this paleo-liberal framework.
 First, we must preserve, and sustain the remaining legacy entitlement, and social welfare programs of these three great Presidents.
+Second, Paleo-liberalism must respect the Constitution’s bill of rights, and to a more limited extent, federalism.

 For our most vulnerable Americans, the aged, blind, disabled, poor children, and pregnant women, I seek to preserve traditional Medicaid’s current structure, and financing.
 I support a winding down of the Affordable Care Act’s Medicaid expansion to able bodied adults.
-Medicaid was designed a social welfare program under LBJ for these 5 categorial groups, not working age adults who are able-bodied.
+Medicaid was designed as a social welfare program under LBJ for these 5 categorial groups, not working age adults who are able-bodied.

 The Medicaid expansion may appeal to modern political progressives, and social liberals as an easy way to increase coverage, however, the nasty truth of the expansion is that there are massive funding inequalities (100/95/90% Federal funding for the expansion population vs. average 57% for traditional Medicaid).

-The Social Democratic traditions of FDR, Truman, and LBJ prioritize our resources on these three groups, the aged, blind, and disabled, as well as poor kids, and pregnant women.
+The paleo-liberal Social Democratic traditions of FDR, Truman, and LBJ prioritize our resources on these three groups, the aged, blind, and disabled, as well as poor kids, and pregnant women.
 Our Medicaid policy should reflect these limits.
 My purpose is to preserve Medicaid for these traditional populations, and remove those who can work, and benefit from employer, and organized labor sponsored health plans from Medicaid.

 I also want to protect SSI, and SSDI for the aged, blind, and disabled.
 I would argue that the asset limits for SSI, and Medicaid should be raised because they keep disabled adults in perpetual poverty.
 Raising the asset limit for SSI, and Medicaid will also encourage increased employment and savings among disabled people, thus increasing their independence.